 - They gave a decision for the current year and it was done more than 7 days ago.
 In this case, a message will indicate their decision and when it was made.
 It will also inform them that they can reconsider this decision next year.

-- Numerical data of course evaluation results will only be disseminated to the McGill community if the response rates indicated below are achieved:
+- Results will only be disseminated to the McGill community if the response rates indicated below are achieved:

 min 5 responses